Career / Career Progression

 Seek NOC Engineer Training: Scripting, Automation

-We've mentioned that IT systems are constantly evolving, creating the demand for the NOC to keep pace.
+We've mentioned that IT systems constantly evolve, creating the demand for the NOC to keep pace.
 This continual march means that knowledge gaps can sometimes open in new areas, creating opportunities for techs who want to move up.
 It's common for NOCs to operate a step or two behind the tide in areas of programming and scripting, automation tools, data science, or database monitoring and optimization.

 Find Workable Solutions